 We should plug a USB stick into Freddy’s head and copy everything.

-And that is more or less what Natascha did: Capture the knowledge of Freddy through interviews and handwritten documents and safeguard it in a structured way.
+And that is more or less what Natascha did: capture the knowledge of Freddy through interviews and handwritten documents and safeguard it in a structured way.
 Among other things, Natascha and Freddy developed a four-day training manual on drifting controls, which was used as a guideline during the training course.
-They also drew up documents, work regulations and breakdown documents.
+They also drew up documents, work regulations and troubleshooting guides.

 In Freddy’s words